TMEnglish/BS/README.md

 # Basener-Sanford

-Notebook ready: "How BS Got Their Results," in folder "1 Replicate Experiments."
-[5/13]
+Notebook ready: "How Basener and Sanford Got Their Results," in folder "2 Critique Experiments." \[5/14\]

 To clone the repository: